2i2c-org/2i2c-org.github.io/content/blog/2025/binder-singlenode/index.md

 However, these costs assume that you're paying for VMs / nodes on the _same provider_.
 There's a lot of competition in the cloud infrastructure space, and often this results in providers entering a market that compete on price.

 So, we did a bit of research and found that [Hetzner](https://www.hetzner.com/cloud/), a cloud provider that has been around for a while, has single-node VMs that are about `4x` cheaper than their counterparts in Google Cloud or AWS.
-Using [k3s](https://k3s.io/), we can run a lightweight, single-node Kubernetes runtime on this node, and deploy a BinderHub with the same infrastructure as any other BinderHub federation member.
+Using [K3s](https://k3s.io/), we can run a lightweight, single-node Kubernetes runtime on this node, and deploy a BinderHub with the same infrastructure as any other BinderHub federation member.

-By our estimate, we could fit around 400 simultaneous sessions on `mybinder.org` (because each session has very few cloud resources).
+By our estimate, we could fit around 400 simultaneous sessions on `mybinder.org` (because each session uses very few cloud resources).
 This is a sizeable chunk of the simultaneous users on the service!
 Assuming that it is usually near-capacity, it might be cost-effective to pay for a single node that is _always_ on, but _much cheaper_.
 The cost picture looks something like this:

 {{< figure src="images/single.excalidraw.svg" caption="If your single VM is much cheaper, it might still be the cheapest option.
 In the case of a Hetzner VM, it has roughly the same capacity as another cloud provider's VM, but at 1/4 of the cost." >}}